sharathkumarreddy7/Image-Super-Resolution-Project-using-ESRGAN/README.md

-# Advanced-Image-Super-Resolution-Project-using-ESRGAN
-"🖼️ ESRGAN-based Image Super-Resolution Demo: Elevate image quality using ESRGAN, showcasing superior enhancement capabilities in deep learning for stunning visual results."

  ## ESRGAN Implementation: Enhanced Image Restoration

 Welcome to the ESRGAN Implementation repository, where the ESRGAN algorithm, based on the findings of the research paper "ESRGAN: Enhanced super-resolution generative adversarial networks" by Xintao Wang et al., has been utilized for image restoration purposes.